-This degree is designed for those who wish to enter the law enforcement field and related employment or to provide in-service training for employed officers.
+Designed for those who wish to enter the law enforcement field and related employment or to provide in-service training for employed officers.
+Upon completion of the graduation requirements and the required degree courses with at least a "C" grade or better on each course, the student will be awarded an Associate of Science in Administration of Justice.